AtymNadira/Satellite-RauSat-2.0/README.md

 ## Documentation

-A detailed description of the system architecture, hardware selection, schematics, 3D models, experiments, and results is available in the GitHub documentation: `docs/Documentation_RauSAT_2.0` directory.
+A detailed description of the system architecture, hardware selection, schematics, 3D models, experiments, and results is available in the GitHub documentation:

+Documentation_RauSat 2.0.pdf

 A 3-minute overview video explaining the satellite's mission and development process: https://www.youtube.com/watch?v=wAqawTeeiBA